flame-engine/flame/doc/box2d.md

 # Box2d

-Altough Flame does not implements Box2d itself, it bundles a forked port of the Java Box2d to Dart by Google.
+Although Flame does not implements Box2d itself, it bundles a forked port of the Java Box2d to Dart by Google.

 The source of the bundled box2d on Flame can be found [here](https://github.com/feroult/box2d.dart).